jordanchude/mood-spotify-playlists/README.md

 ## Project Description

-In a single page application, Moodify is going to consume information about Spotify songs and present to the user three, 100 song playlists curated for three emotions: aggressive, whimsical, and spooky.
+In a single page application, Moodify is going to consume information about Spotify songs and present to the user three, 100-song playlists curated for three emotions: aggressive, whimsical, and spooky.

 ## Wireframes